GLOBAL MARKETS-Nerves dominate before U.S. retail numbers

 “Optimism from earlier this year that policy stimulus in China would provide more support for economic growth in Asia appears to be fading,” said Lee Hardman, a currency analyst with Bank of Tokyo-Mitsubishi in London.

-“In these circumstances, commodity-related and emerging market currencies are coming back under downward pressure.”
+“In these circumstances, commodity-related and emerging market currencies are coming back under downward pressure against the dollar.”

-Oil prices, whose slow recovery has been a help to sentiment since January, were down 1 percent.

 Data at the end of the Chinese trading day showed banks extended just 555.6 billion yuan ($85.22 billion) in net new yuan loans in April, well below analysts’ expectations and less than half the 1,370 billion yuan reported in March.